Diocese of Superior: 1946 to present

-Monsignor Albert Meyer of Milwaukee was the next bishop of Superior, named by Pius XII in 1946.
+Albert Meyer of Milwaukee was the next bishop of Superior, named by Pius XII in 1946.
 During his tenure, Meyer oversaw the construction of 15 churches and ten schools.
 He was appointed archbishop of Milwaukee by the same pope in 1953.
-Pius XII then named Reverend Joseph Annabring to replace Meyer.
+Pius XII then named Joseph Annabring of Superior to replace Meyer.
 Annabring established a Family Life Bureau and in 1955 a diocesan Council for Men.
 In 1957, he set up the St. Thomas Moore Institute for Adult Education to educated the laity about Catholicism.
-He died suddenly in 1959.
+Annabring died suddenly in 1959.

-Pope John XXIII selected Reverend George Hammes from La Crosse as the next bishop in 1960.
-After attending the Second Vatican Council, Hammes instituted its reforms in the diocese.
+Pope John XXIII selected George Hammes from La Crosse as the next bishop of Superior in 1960.
+After attending the Second Vatican Council, in Rome during the early 1960s, Hammes instituted its reforms in the diocese.
 They included celebrating mass in the vernacular instead of Latin and raising the confirmation age to 16.
 He also created a diocesan pastoral council and instructed the parishes to set up their own pastoral councils.
-Pope John Paul II named Reverend Raphael Fliss from Milwaukee as coadjutor bishop for the diocese in 1979 to assist Hammes.
+Pope John Paul II named Raphael Fliss from Milwaukee as coadjutor bishop for the diocese in 1979 to assist Hammes.

 After 25 years as bishop of Superior, Hammes retired in 1985; Fliss automatically succeeded him as bishop.
-Fliss retired in 2007.
-Later that year, Pope Benedict XVI named Reverend Peter Christensen of the Archdiocese of Saint Paul and Minneapolis as bishop of Superior.
-In January 2014, Christensen announced that Common Core curriculum would not be allowed in the diocesan schools.
+In March 1991, Fliss announced that the diocese would be closing 16 parishes within the year.Fliss retired as bishop of Superior in 2007.
+Later that year, Pope Benedict XVI named Peter Christensen of the Archdiocese of Saint Paul and Minneapolis as bishop of Superior.
+In 2011, Dan Dahlberg, pastor of St. Patrick's Parish in Hudson, was charged with stealing $11,000 from the parish.
+He admitted his guilt, saying that he was suffering from problem gambling.

+In January 2014, Christensen announced that the diocese would not use the Common Core curriculum in the diocesan schools.
 Pope Francis named him as bishop of the Diocese of Boise in 2014.
-The current bishop of the Diocese of Superior is James Powers from Superior, appointed by Francis in 2014.
+Pope Francis in 2014 named James Powers from Superior as the next bishop of Superior.